anyscale/madewithml.github.io/docs/courses/mlops/packaging.md

 touch requirements.txt
 ```

-!!! tip
-    A good practice is to add packages with their versions to our `requirements.txt` as we require them for our project.
+We should be adding packages with their versions to our `requirements.txt` as we require them for our project.
 It's inadvisable to install all packages and then do `pip freeze > requirements.txt` because it dumps the dependencies of all our packages into the file (even the ones we didn't explicitly install).
 To mitigate this, there are tools such as [pipreqs](https://github.com/bndr/pipreqs){:target="_blank"}, [pip-tools](https://github.com/jazzband/pip-tools){:target="_blank"}, [pipchill](https://github.com/rbanffy/pip-chill){:target="_blank"}, etc. that will only list the packages that are not dependencies.
-However, they're dependecy resolving is not always accurate and don't work when you want to separate packages for different tasks (developing, testing, etc.).
+However, they're dependency resolving is not always accurate and don't work when you want to separate packages for different tasks (developing, testing, etc.).

+!!! tip
+    If we experience conflicts between package versions, we can relax constraints by specifying that the package needs to be above a certain version, as opposed to the exact version.
+We could also specify no version for all packages and allow pip to resolve all conflicts.
+And then we can see which version were actually installed and add that information to our `requirements.txt` file.
+    ```bash
+    # requirements.txt
+    <PACKAGE>==<VERSION>  # exact version
+    <PACKAGE>==<VERSION>  # above version
+    <PACKAGE>             # no version
+    ```

 ### Setup